dextor/jquerylesson-complete/README.md

 completed jquery plugin lesson

-This is a lesson I created for the interns.
+This is a lesson I created for the Huge interns.